 Universities must only award RTP Fees Offsets to overseas students as a result of a competitive selection process.
 The nature of a competitive process is to be determined by a university although it must accord with the new rules and the fairness requirements in the Higher Education Support Act 2003, and be detailed in a university’s RTP Scholarship Policy.

 Yes, all recipients of RTP Fees Offset and/or RTP Stipend are required to acknowledge the support received through the Commonwealth’s contribution.
-The Commonwealth Scholarships Guidelines (Research) 2017, S1.6.55 state that when, “at any time during or after completion of a HDR, the recipient of a RTP Scholarship, his/her supervisor or any other party, publishes or produces material such as books, articles, newsletters or other literary or artistic works which relate to the research project carried out by the recipient of RTP Scholarship.”
+The Commonwealth Scholarships Guidelines (Research) 2017, S1.6.55 state that this must occur when, “at any time during or after completion of a HDR, the recipient of a RTP Scholarship, his/her supervisor or any other party, publishes or produces material such as books, articles, newsletters or other literary or artistic works which relate to the research project carried out by the recipient of RTP Scholarship.”

 The acknowledgement must be in a prominent place and mention the student’s support through an “Australian Government Research Training Program Scholarship”.